adelgadocabrera/decentralized-computing/distributed-systems-essay.md

 Table of contents:
 1. Introduction
-2. Single machine
+2. Single machine architecture
 3. Motivation for distributed fault-tolerant systems
-4. Introducing multiple machines (beginnings of a distributed system)
+4. Introducing multiple machines
 5. Interconnection between machines
 6. Communication methods in distributed systems
 7. Problems arising from relying on the internet